superDross/MangaReaderScraper/README.md

 # MangaReaderScraper

-Search and download specific volumes of a manga series from MangaReader and store as a PDF.
+Search & download mangas from the command line.

 ## Install